Skip to main content

 Metrics

 Alongside traces, OTel v2 can emit GenAI client metrics: histograms for call latency, token usage, and cost that your backend aggregates across requests.
-Like the rest of OTel v2 they stay off until you turn them on
+Like the rest of OTel v2 they stay off until you turn them on.

 Set the flag in the proxy environment next to LITELLM_OTEL_V2: